Table of contents

-- Do some initial bibliographic research using catalogs, databases (in Italian), specialized periodicals, and open archives made available by the LUISS Library;
+- Do some initial bibliographic research using catalogs, databases (in Italian), and specialized periodicals available at the Luiss Library;

 - Plan out the organization and exposition of the thesis through the drafting of a preliminary outline that is supported by a brief description of each chapter, which will clarify the project plan for both the supervisor and the candidate.

 The objectives of a paper such as the thesis are as follows:

 - Clarity: the candidate’s arguments should be expressed in linear phrases that are not redundant.
 Sentences should be kept as short as possible;